OpenNTF/generate-domino-update-site/README.md

 ## `mavenizeBundles` Mojo

-### Deprecation
+### p2-layout-resolver

-Though this Mojo still exists in this plugin, it is deprecated in favor of the [`p2-layout-resolver` plugin](https://github.com/OpenNTF/p2-layout-provider).
+Though this Mojo still exists in this plugin, you should consider using the [`p2-layout-resolver` plugin](https://github.com/OpenNTF/p2-layout-provider) instead.

 ### What It Does